 “Actually, I do remember you very well, Miss – unfortunately, we don’t get a lot of costumers! – and it seems to me that the confusion is actually on you,” he said as he glanced at the outfit.
 “That’s exactly what you asked for.”

 “No, I already told you… My order was for a Batgirl outfit and…”

 He interrupted her, mellifluously.

 “Miss…,” a pause to awaken a memory within.
 “Driscoll?
 That’s your name, isn’t it?
-What I do remember is the following: you did come in here looking for a Batgirl outfit, but then you had a change of heart after going through our catalogue.
+What I do remember is the following: you did come in here looking for a Batgirl outfit, but then you had a change of heart after going through our catalog.
 That suit, our Special Number 3, was what you ended up choosing in the end, and you even asked for it in shades of dark green.
-I measured you in the room at the back after that, and then proceeded to have your order taken care of.
+I measured you in the room at the back after that and then proceeded to have your order taken care of.
 Surely this rings a bell!” he concluded with an adamant conviction.

 “No… I…,” she muttered, baffled.
 “I’m sorry, but I have no idea what you’re talking about.”

 “That’s certainly strange,” the man said as his hands began searching for something under the counter.
 Eventually, they found it: it was a small book with a handmade crocodile paper binding, where he kept a record of all his orders.
 Hurriedly, he flipped through its pages and then opened it on an entry with the date May 7th on it.
-“Ah… perhaps this will jog your memory, then!
+“Ah… Perhaps this will jog your memory, then!
 Isn’t this your signature, Miss?”